Home | Volume 49 | Article number 56

 Introduction Down

-In recent times, poor access to medicines has been exacerbated by rising commodity prices attributable to the country's poor macroeconomic outlook [1].
-While most Nigerian commentaries on inflation - broadly defined as "the rate of increase in prices over a given period of time" focus on food inflation, this paper shines some light on the rising cost of medicines in private and public pharmacies [2,3].
+In recent times, poor access to medicines has been exacerbated by rising commodity prices attributable to the country's weak macroeconomic outlook [1].
+While most Nigerian commentaries on inflation - broadly defined as "the rate of increase in prices over a given period of time" - focus on food inflation, this paper sheds light on the rising cost of medicines in private and public pharmacies [2,3].

 The impact of pricing on access to medicines is significant, particularly in Nigeria, where out-of-pocket healthcare costs are disproportionately high and health insurance coverage is limited [4,5].
-Following the impact of the COVID-19 pandemic on the global economy, many countries have rebounded from the initial shock, with some countries recording economic growth similar to pre-pandemic levels [6].
+Following the impact of the COVID-19 pandemic on the global economy, many countries have rebounded from the initial shock, with some countries recording economic growth comparable to pre-pandemic levels [6].
 However, this does not hold true for many African countries.
-To put it into perspective, while the inflation rate in the United Kingdom (popularly referred to as the cost-of-living crisis) has reduced from 8.7% in April 2023 to 3.2% in March 2024, Nigeria's inflation has risen from 22.22% to 33.20% over the same timeframe (Figure 1), surpassing forecasts from the Central Bank of Nigeria and independent monetary policy analysts [7,8].
+For instance, while the inflation rate in the United Kingdom (popularly referred to as the cost-of-living crisis) has fallen from 8.7% in April 2023 to 3.2% in March 2024, Nigeria's inflation has risen from 22.22% to 33.20% over the same timeframe (Figure 1), surpassing forecasts from the Central Bank of Nigeria and independent monetary policy analysts [7,8].
 Recent evidence suggests that inflationary pressures are negatively impacting the operating environment in Nigeria, resulting in the closure of healthcare businesses and pharmaceutical companies [9].
-If the current trend continues, patients are expected to face increasing constraints in paying for healthcare services.
+If the current trend continues, patients will likely face increasing challenges in affording healthcare services.

 Case study Up Down